 1. It’s a nice-to-have

-Long-gone are the days when having a website and offering online and mobile ordering was just a novel idea or a possibility for multi-billion dollar businesses.
+Long-gone are the days when having a website and offering mobile and online ordering solution was just a novel idea or a possibility for multi-billion dollar businesses.
 In order to be successful in today’s wholesale food distribution environment, these are mandatory.

 The fact that the biggest players in the industry have a head start, should only be more motivation to act fast.
 Suppliers who offer mobile and online ordering are seeing amazing results: